wolfCuanhamaRWS/NeoAthena-framework/README.md

     and Pesidious mutations)
         a.
 77.5% evade the gradient-boost classifier
         b.
 22.5% is classified as malware
-        c.
-Running more then one time, we get more then 31 / 40 = 77.5%, so for better resultes, we would need to some total number of arbitrary times a better average number .
     3. The best sample has a score of 12 / 71 in VirusTotal
     (MAB and Pesidious mutations)
     4. Link for VirusTotal best sample submission [40](https://www.virustotal.com/gui/file/3d63c59fc80b92ba67a8a5b2d3c1effa8ab5f70a224be06287bf359958c370a8/detection)